temporalio/temporal/docs/architecture/workflow-update.md

 > #### NOTE
 > SDKs only started to send the original Update request back around May 2024.
-> Therefore, previous version do not allow for Resurrection.
+> Therefore, previous versions do not allow for Resurrection.

 > #### NOTE
 > Resurrection is only possible when a *normal* Workflow Task was used to ship the Update request